 A Summary of submissions

-The consultation on the issues paper closed on 28 September 2012 and three submissions were received from: IPRA; Stanwell and AEMO.
-The consultation on the draft report closed on 21 December 2012 and no submissions were received.

-Issues raised in the submissions on the issues paper are summarised below.
+The consultation on the issues paper closed on 28 September 2012.
+Three submissions were received from: IPRA; Stanwell and AEMO.
+Issues raised in the submissions are summarised below.

 Summary of submissions received on the issues paper